Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns the N rows with the largest/smallest value of a measure.
-It distinguishes itself from sibling tools like get_data by emphasizing server-side ranking avoids full table retrieval.
+The description clearly states the function: 'Return the N rows with the largest (or smallest) value of a measure.'
+It uses a specific verb (return) and resource (rows), and distinguishes itself from sibling tools like get_data by explaining that it avoids retrieving full tables.
+The purpose is unambiguous and well-defined.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.